fundapps/TechDocs/README.md

 All of our API methods expect your upload file to be sent as the body of the request; our example implementations show how to achieve this with commonly used HTTP libraries.

 * `POST /v1/expost` - Upload Daily Positions.
 Expects data in XML format ([example XML position file](Sample-XML/)); large files may be zipped.
 Our response to this request includes a link to another method which allows tracking of job progress.
+We also make available an XSD schema for position uploads; this may be retrieved from your instance at `/v1/expost/xsd`.
+If you don't have access to an instance yet and would like an XSD, please [contact support](https://fundapps.zendesk.com/hc/en-us/articles/200951119-Contacting-Support).

 * `POST /v1/indexdata` - (Optional) Upload Index data, if you wish to decouple this from your daily position upload.
 Expects CSV (Recommended), XLS or XLSX format.